Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ```

+## ABOUT PARALLELISM

+Parallelism is about finishing a task faster by using more of the available hardware.

+In Floyd you parallelize your code by write the code so it expose where there are dependencies between computations and where there are not.
+Then you can orchestrate how to best execute your program from the top level -- using tweak probes and profiling probes.
+This lets you control how the hardware is mapped to your logic.

+Easy ways to expose parallelism is by writing pure functions (their results can be cached or precomputed) and by using functions like map(), fold(), filter() and map_dag().
+These function work on individual elements of a collection and each computation is independent of the others.
+This lets the runtime process the different elements on parallel hardware.

+The functions map() and map_dag() replaces FAN-IN-FAN-OUT-mechanisms.

+map_dag() works like map(), but each element also has dependencies to other elements in the collection.

+Accelerating computations (parallelism) is done using tweaks — a separate mechanism.
+It supports moving computations in time (lazy, eager, caching) and running work in parallel.

+The optimizations using tweaks in no way affect the logic of your program, only the timing and order where those don't matter.

+**Task** - this is a work item that ideally takes 0.5 - 100 ms to execute and has an end.
+The runtime generates these when it wants to run map() elements in parallel.
+All tasks in the entire container are scheduled together.

+Notice: map() and map_dag() shares threads with other mechanisms in the Floyd runtime.
+This mean that even if your tasks cannot be distributed to all execution units, other things going on can fill those execution gaps with other work.

 ## TODO: PROBES

 You add probes to wires, processes and individual functions and expressions.
 They gather intel on how your program runs on the hardware, let's you explore your running code and profile its hardware use.